-Businesses and individuals who wish to temporarily export certain goods—such as professional equipment, trade fair articles, or product samples—to non-EU countries do not have to go through the "classic" customs clearance process: By applying for a so-called Carnet (Carnet A.T.A. or Carnet C.P.D. for Taiwan) at their German Chamber of Commerce and Industry (IHK), they can take advantage of a simplified procedure.
+A Carnet (Carnet A.T.A. or Carnet C.P.D. for Taiwan) allows companies and individuals to temporarily export goods such as professional equipment, trade fair articles, or product samples to third countries without the need for "classic" customs clearance.
+By applying for a Carnet at their German Chamber of Commerce and Industry (IHK), they can benefit from a simplified procedure.

-The ICC aims to complete the full implementation of the digital Carnet by 2027, keeping the transition period as short as possible.
-However, DIHK kindly asks for understanding if the transition to the fully digital Carnet does not proceed smoothly at all times.
+The transition phase is intended to be as short as possible.
+However, DIHK kindly asks for understanding in advance if the transition to the fully digital Carnet does not always proceed smoothly.

 Do I register as an individual or as a company?
 Registration is done as an individual.